egberts/egberts.github.io-src/content/articles/python3-library-debugging.md

 You can use IPython's `%pdb` magic.
 Just call `%pdb` in IPython and when an error occurs, you're automatically dropped to ipdb.
-While you don't have the stepping immediately, you're in `ipdb` afterwards.
+While you don't have the stepping immediately, you're in `ipdb` afterward.
 All pdb command options are then available.

 This makes debugging individual functions easy, as you can just load a file with `%load` and then run a function.
-You could force an error with an assert at the right position.
+You could force an error with assertion at the right position.

 `%pdb` is a line magic.
 Call it as `%pdb on`, `%pdb 1`, `%pdb off` or `%pdb 0`.
 If called without argument it works as a toggle.